Grovertown, Indiana

-Grovertown (also Grover Town or Grovestown) is an unincorporated community in southeastern Oregon Township, Starke County, in the U.S. state of Indiana.
+Grovertown (also Grover Town or Grovestown) is an unincorporated community in southeastern Oregon Township, Starke County, Indiana, United States.

 History

 Although Grovertown is unincorporated, it has a post office, with the ZIP code of 46531.
 The post office has been in operation since 1859.
 Grovertown was laid out in the year 1858.
 The Pittsburg, Ft.
 Wayne & Chicago Railroad runs through the village, which contains some two hundred inhabitants.
+It also home of noted philanthropist George Hanson.